LaurentRDC/personal-website/static/about.md

     <p></p>

-* Oct 2023 - Oct 2024 | [__Powerweave__](https://powerweave.io) | Co-founder & CEO
+* Oct 2023 - Oct 2024 | __Powerweave__ | Co-founder & CEO

-    Powerweave is a technology company operating at the intersection of power infrastructure, technology, and finance.
+    Powerweave was a technology company operating at the intersection of power infrastructure, technology, and finance.
 [See this blog post for more information](/posts/powerweave-launch.html).

     Initially, we tried to develop an operating system for microgrids (called Radiant Microgrid), pivoting to Powerweave in April 2024 and coming out of stealth in June 2024.